jmcgarr/netflix-culture-devops/slides.md

 ^ - we constantly refer to it
 - there are sometimes differing interpretations
+- cultural self-awareness

 ---
 ### Freedom AND
 ### Responsibility
 ![](images/nflx-hq-2.JPG)

+^ - most notable and attractive portion of our culture

 ---
 ### Freedom

 ![](images/eagle-flag.jpg)

+^ - people love freedom

 ---
 ### Responsibility

 ![](images/guard.jpg)

-^ don't forget the AND
+^ - don't forget the AND

 ---
 ## You _**build**_ it